pywood21/holz_202209/Manscriput/manuscript.md

 #### 3.4 Relationship between changes in intensity of cell wall deformation and Stress-strain curve

-The variety of the cell wall deformation pattern and its relationship with
+The variety of the cell wall deformation pattern and its relationship with  strain-stress curve

 ## 4. Conclusion